TillMeineke/ML_Zoomcamp2024_hw/helloListenDog/README.md

 >
 > Missing parts: see [Deliverables](#deliverables)
 >
 > You can rate this version.
 FIXME: Basic functionality is not working until now.
 I [trained](helloListenDog/notebooks/train_yolo11_object_detection_on_custom_dataset.ipynb) a very rudimentary model with a small dataset, but deployment is still work in progress.
-Just finished to prepare the dataset (annotations), but still having trouble figuring out which model needs which data format.
+Just finished to prepare the final dataset (with annotations), but still having trouble figuring out which model needs which data format.
 >
 <!-- > You can test the running EB instance with `make test_deploy` or in the provided conda environment with `python predict_test.py`.
 >